Events in the next 6 months

 Anyone interested in Science Fiction or Fantasy is welcome.
 Although we focus on this month’s selection, we will discuss any topics related to Science Fiction or Fantasy, books or movies.

-This month's discussion will cover I Am Legend by Richard Matheson
+This month's discussion will cover Sirens of Titan by Kurt Vonnegut

 About the book: